iotaledger/iota-wiki/docs/learn/resource-materials/glossary.md

 <br/>

-- [**GoShimmer**](https://wiki.iota.org/goshimmer/welcome) - GoShimmer is a node software being developed which explores the IOTA 2.0 implementation for the post-coordicide IOTA network.
+- [**GoShimmer**](https://wiki.iota.org/goshimmer/welcome) - GoShimmer is an open-source node software being developed which explores the IOTA 2.0 implementation for the post-coordicide IOTA network.

 <br/>